 Over 70 volunteers took part in our first year’s fieldwork and covered all our tetrads.
 Their observations, complemented by dozens of casual records, enabled us to estimate that our study area held 12 – 15 breeding pairs of Curlew and 42 – 47 pairs of Lapwing in 2018.

 A report, describing the survey and our findings in greater detail, can be downloaded here.

 If you can help, please contact Claire Backshall – details below.
-For further information about this year’s survey, click here.
+For further information about the survey, click here.

 ‘Save our Curlews’ Campaign